temujin9/mezovy/notes.md

   - Hobgoblins riding grizzlies
   - Giants with tame polars as dogs
   - Bruin-hilde - female were-bear
+  - old D&D joke
+    DC10: Cave bears live in caves.
+    DC15: Dire bears like to attack with their natural weapons.
+    DC20: Bear society has no visibly ordained clerics.
+    DC25: SHIT, NEVERMIND, THEY DO HAVE THOSE.
+RUN!

 - Downton Abbey
   - [Violet Crawley, Dowager Countess of Grantham](https://downtonabbey.fandom.com/wiki/Violet_Crawley#Quotes) - Lawful evil, wields a mean cane, very important and can't be killed lawfully
   - Powerful estate, important leaders during the war footing, but generally behind the times